Male Breast Reduction (Gynaecomastia)

 What Is Gynaecomastia?

 Gynaecomastia is a common condition of the male breast, involving an increase in the amount of breast tissue.
 It occurs very frequently during the hormonal burst of puberty and often spontaneously resolves.
 Occasionally, it fails to resolve or can come on at a later age.
-Sometimes its presence in older males results from excessive hormone action on the breast for various reasons eg. steroid usage, medications.
+Sometimes its presence in older males results from excessive hormone action on the breast for various reasons, for example, steroid usage, medications.
 In most patients there is no identifiable cause, with the condition often causing considerable embarrassment.

 Gynaecomastia Male Breast Reduction Photos

 View Our Photo Gallery

 These photos are of actual consented patients of this clinic.
 The photos have not been altered or digitally enhanced.
 Every patient is an individual and therefore final surgical results will vary from patient to patient.
 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified practitioner.

 What is the treatment?